Skip To Main Content

 Middle School

 Middle School students take increasingly sophisticated semester-long art classes.
-The Core Curriculum goal is to instill in students the joy of self-expression and esthetic awareness, a personal connection with their community heritage and varied cultures, and the achievement of skills.
-Sixth Graders study the elements of shape and basics of color theory while 8th Graders focus on creating two- and three-dimensional ceramic pieces that are fired in the school's kiln.
+The Core Curriculum goal is to instill in students the joy of self-expression and aesthetic awareness, a personal connection with their community heritage and varied cultures, and the achievement of skills.
+Sixth-graders study the elements of shape and basics of color theory, 7th-graders deepen their knowledge with a full-year elective course, while 8th-graders choose from Ceramics, Drawing I, and Culinary Arts.
 Artwork is showcased at the Band and Choir Concerts at the end of each semester.

-High School students may choose from a variety of electives including Studio Art I, II and III; AP Art; Advanced Art (Fine Art or Design); Ceramics; and Photography & Photoshop.
+Upper School students may choose from a variety of electives including Studio Art I, II and III; AP Art; Mixed Media; Printmaking; Ceramics; and Photography & Photoshop.
 During Exploration Week students may take an Urban Art (graffiti) or Land Art seminar.
 Our students are extremely talented and many have gone on to study art at the Rhode Island School of Design (RISD), Savannah College of Art and Design (SCAD), CalArts, LIM College, Parsons the New School for Design, MICA, the Pratt Institute and others.